 Another Columbia Road bakery, Lily Vanilli offers a weekly changing seasonal menu of cakes, pastries, brownies and other baked goods (like sausage rolls).
 Her cakes are so whimsical and such a sweet, indulgent treat.

 10. Bake Street

 Okay, this one is a bit of a cheat because I live ridiculously close to this cafe.
 However, it is delicious!
-Bake Street is a sort of hodge podge of wonderfully delicious things.
+Bake Street is a sort of a hodgepodge of wonderfully delicious things.
 Their sister company is called Evering Cake, and Bake Street is where they sell their baked goods.
 So, this cafe is the only way to try a slice of their delicious cake without ordering a full one.
 They often rotate what cakes are available each day, but some amazing combos have been lemon, elderflower and raspberry, spiced chai, chunky money, earl grey orange, and even pina colada!
 Evering Cake also makes bar bakes, again, available at Bake Street.
-They have salted caramel brownies, banana bread, bakewell slices, and also incredible lemon bars.
+They have salted caramel brownies, banana bread, Bakewell slices, and also incredible lemon bars.
 Bake Street also has available some pastries, which are actually from The Dusty Knuckle (see above).
-In addition, they have amazing coffee from The Roasting Shed, a coffee roaster based in Hackney Wick.
+Also, they have amazing coffee from The Roasting Shed, a coffee roaster based in Hackney Wick.

 And that’s a wrap!
 I hope this post inspires you to try out some wonderful bakeries in East and North London the next time you’re around.
 I promise you won’t regret a single option on this list.